Skip to Main Content

 What is oligodendroglioma?

-Oligodendrogliomas can be low grade (grade II) or high grade (grade III).
-These tumors are often diffuse and may not have well-defined borders.
-Treatment usually includes surgery to remove as much of the tumor as possible.
-Radiation therapy is often used to kill remaining cancer cells.
-Chemotherapy may also be used.
 Survival rates for children with oligodendroglioma depend on the tumor grade and success of surgery.
-Patients with low-grade tumors that are completely removed by surgery have a survival rate greater than 90%.
+Patients with low-grade tumors that are completely removed by surgery have a survival rate above 90%.

 Symptoms of oligodendroglioma